DirtBagXon/hypseus_singe_data/README.md

-# Hypseus Singe anomaly files +
+# Hypseus Singe
-# Support for Singe 2 games
+# Support for Singe 1 and 2 games

-#### Firstly, ensure you are running at least version 2.6.6 of Hypseus Singe.
+#### Firstly, ensure you are running at least version 2.6.18 of Hypseus Singe.

+If you have older game content, ensure you update the existing lua and other data with files from
+this repository.
+Backup your existing data, then overwrite the metadata with repository files.
+You only require the video and audio files from your existing version (_see below_).

 Feel free to submit pull requests for any fixes or improvements.